 A single-speed handler cycles on and off, causing temperature fluctuations.
 During an off cycle, your home can cool excessively as hot air rises.
 A variable-speed handler makes your house more comfortable by eliminating temperature swings.

-To learn more about a variable-speed air handler for your San Diego County home, contact the pros at Sherlock Heating & Air Conditioning.
+To learn more about a variable-speed air handler for your San Diego County home, contact the pros at Sherlock Plumbing Heating & Air.